fishefam/mbsrvm/README.md

 - Yarn and npm can be used for non-installing scripts
 - Naming (directories, variables) is in singular form.
 Exception: components.json
 - Only use plural when naming array variables
+- Maximum of parameters of a function is 2.
+If a function has more than 2 parameters, they should be put in one single parameter object

 ## Install